privacyguides/privacyguides.org/docs/os/ios-overview.md

 ### Require Biometrics and Hide Apps

 iOS 18 introduced the ability to lock most apps behind Touch ID/Face ID or your passcode, which can be useful for protecting sensitive content in apps which do not provide the option themselves.
 This can be done by long tapping on an app and selecting **Require Touch ID/Face ID**.
 Apps locked in this way require biometric authentication whenever opening it or accessing its contents in other apps.
-Also, notification previews for locked apps will not be available.
+Also, notification previews for locked apps will not be shown.

 In addition to locking apps behind biometrics, you can also hide apps so that they don't appear on the Home Screen, App Library, the app list in **Settings**, etc. While hiding apps may be useful in situations where you have to hand your unlocked phone to someone else, the concealment provided by the feature is not guaranteed, as a hidden app is still visible in some places such as the battery usage list.
-Moreover, a major downside of hiding an app is that its notifications will be completely disabled.
+Moreover, one notable tradeoff of hiding an app is that you will not receive any of its notifications.

-You can hide an app by long tapping on it and selecting **Require Touch ID/Face ID** :material-fingerprint: → **Hide and Require Touch ID/Face ID**.
-Note that first-party, bundled Apple apps, as well as the default web browser and email app, cannot be hidden.
+You can hide an app by long tapping on it and selecting **Require Touch ID/Face ID** → **Hide and Require Touch ID/Face ID**.
+Note that pre-installed Apple apps, as well as the default web browser and email app, cannot be hidden.
 Hidden apps reside in a **Hidden** folder at the bottom of the App Library, which can be unlocked using biometrics.
+The Hidden folder appears in the App Library whether you hid any apps or not, which provides you a degree of plausible deniability.

 ### Blacking Out Faces/Information